TatorsHa/patternrecognition-group1-groupexercise4/README.md

 ```

 # Implementation choice
-In a first time, we implement a simple DTW logic with a simple treshold classifier (compare the candidate with the genuine, take the minimum distance compare to the five genuine, if the distance is greather than the threshold classified as forgery instead genuine).
-In a second time, because the threshold classifier classify in an acceptable accuracy, we tried to implement a normalization to see how much it improve the model.
+We implemented a simple DTW-based approach combined with a threshold classifier.
+The method compares a candidate sample with genuine samples, takes the minimum distance among the five genuine references, and classifies the sample as a forgery if this distance is greater than a predefined threshold, if not it is classified as genuine.<br><br> In a second step, since the threshold classifier achieved acceptable accuracy, we introduced a normalization step to evaluate how much it could further improve the model’s performance.

 ## Improvement
 All the code is in "basic" python, a reimplementation using numpy, can speedup the whole system.